oroinc/platform/src/Oro/Bundle/AddressBundle/Resources/doc/api/country.md

 #### get_relationship

-Retrieve IDs of region records assigned to a specific country record.
+Retrieve the IDs of region records assigned to a specific country record.